Caravan Fridge: Replace or Repair?

 A big reason for refrigerator problems is simply that the refrigerator is not always in use.
 After extended periods of disuse, it isn’t rare to see the liquid ammonia start to form into a thick sediment.
 This sediment sinks to the bottom of the cooling unit, ultimately blocking the ammonia from properly circulating.
 People who use their caravan fridge regularly are less likely to see this buildup of sediment, as the operation of the fridge keeps the ammonia in a state of constant movement.

 The first thing to look at is the age of the fridge, if the fridge is coming up to a ten-year life span or over, it is most likely going to be beneficial to replace the unit as they are like an old car, once you fix one problem and drive it down the road another occurs.

-If you add up the cost of getting a technician to look at it, roughly a $100 an hour to decipher the problem then once determined could be a $300 - $400 part, then a few more hours of labour to re-install your already looking at half the cost of a new fridge.
+If you add up the cost of getting a technician to look at it, roughly a $100 an hour to decipher the problem then once determined could be a $300 - $400 part, then a few more hours of labour to re-install you are already looking at half the cost of a new fridge.

-It boils down to the amount of use the fridge will undergo and the owner is willing to take the gamble of doing a repair at a prohibitive cost and a high chance that something else will fail in a short period of time.
+It boils down to the amount of use the fridge will undergo and if the owner is willing to take the gamble of doing a repair at a prohibitive cost and a high chance that something else will fail in a short period of time.